--The best lures have been large, fluorescent orange z-rays, small daredevils with a spot of orange or fluorescent red, and different colored worms.
+-For rod and reel: the best lures have been large, fluorescent orange z-rays, small daredevils with a spot of orange or fluorescent red, and different colored worms.
 Corn, salmon eggs and cheese, etc., are allowed and have been very successful in relatively clear water.
 We do not have storage provisions for live bait.
 Another recommendation has been for an assortment of KastMaster and Panther Martin spinners with lots of gold and silver.

 -There are native and endangered species that you need to be on the lookout for — primarily the Humpback Chub and the Razorback Suckers.
 If you do catch these fish, please catch and release as the National Park Service is attempting to bring these fish populations back.

 -The only real restriction is that you can’t fish from the boats; fish from the shore only and you’ll be good to go.

 -Most any fishing pole will work, as long as it is collapsible.
 Whether it is a fly rod or just a spinning rod, if it breaks down even in half that should be OK.